lexibank/tlopo/out/vol2/chapter3.md

 This chapter and the following one are an attempt to discover something of the way in which Proto Oceanic speakers experienced and conceptualised their environment.
 We begin by giving examples taken from the ethnographic literature of how several different Oceanic-speaking peoples describe parts of their environment.
 We then examine evidence, provided by cognate sets and lexical reconstructions, concerning details of the inanimate land environment known to speakers of Proto Oceanic and certain of its daughter languages.
 We deal first with the land and landforms, and include vegetation cover only when it is part of a topographical feature.[^1] Seascape is dealt with in the following chapter.

 [Malinowski](../references.md#source-Malinowski1922) ([1922](../references.md#source-Malinowski1922), 1935) has provided us with a detailed account of the Kiriwina people of the Trobriand Islands, a coral atoll system consisting of one big island (Kiriwina), two of moderate size, and a number of smaller ones surrounding a shallow lagoon.
 Kiriwina is flat, with no hills or mountains.
-The Kiriwina word for ‘mountain’ is koya, usually in reference to distant mountains on D’Entrecasteaux Islands occasionally visible in the south.
-Malinowski’s description of the settled environment is centred on an origin myth ‘hole of emergence’ [bwala], which is the basis of their land tenure system.
+The Kiriwina word for ‘mountain’ is _koya_, usually in reference to distant mountains on D’Entrecasteaux Islands occasionally visible in the south.
+Malinowski’s description of the settled environment is centred on an origin myth ‘hole of emergence’ [_bwala_], which is the basis of their land tenure system.
 Terms or descriptions in square brackets have been added from elsewhere in the text.

-> With such a hole of emergence there is always connected a village [valu], or part of a village, and a territory, or what we might call an assortment of lands, both of which belong to the people who came out of the hole.
-As a rule this comprises some waste land [kaibutia ‘barren land, useless for gardening’], a tabooed grove or two [boma], a portion of the rayboag [the narrow coral ridge] and perhaps one or two fields in the dumya ([inland] swamps); in every case it includes a large portion of cultivable bush (odila), divided into a number of fields [kubila], which are subdivided into plots.
-Those villages which are near the open sea own a part of the eastern seashore (momola) with a fishing and bathing beach and a few sheds for their canoes.
-On the lagoon the beach is called kavolawa and here canoes are kept.
+> With such a hole of emergence there is always connected a village [_valu_], or part of a village, and a territory, or what we might call an assortment of lands, both of which belong to the people who came out of the hole.
+As a rule this comprises some waste land [_kaibutia_ ‘barren land, useless for gardening’], a tabooed grove or two [_boma_], a portion of the _rayboag_ [the narrow coral ridge] and perhaps one or two fields in the _dumya_ ([inland] swamps); in every case it includes a large portion of cultivable bush (_odila_), divided into a number of fields [_kubila_], which are subdivided into plots.
+Those villages which are near the open sea own a part of the eastern seashore (_momola_) with a fishing and bathing beach and a few sheds for their canoes.
+On the lagoon the beach is called _kavolawa_ and here canoes are kept.
 Thus a hole of emergence is always the centre of a contingent territory which encloses a village or part of it, and affords the following economic opportunities to its members: access to fertile, cultivable soil, invariably; at times access to navigation and fishing areas; a certain district for recreation and, of course, a system of roads communicating with other villages.
 (1935:343)

 <a id="p-36"></a>

-A second example is from Edvard Hviding’s Guardians of Marovo Lagoon, an account of the way of life of the Marovo speaking people from New Georgia in the western Solomons ([Hviding 1996](../references.md#source-Hviding1996)).
+A second example is from Edvard Hviding’s _Guardians of Marovo Lagoon_, an account of the way of life of the Marovo speaking people from New Georgia in the western Solomons ([Hviding 1996](../references.md#source-Hviding1996)).
 The lagoon itself is vast, a largely enclosed area of shallow sea strewn with islands and reef patches and rimmed by barrier reef islands.
 It lies on the eastern edge of a high volcanic island covered in lush tropical rainforest and fringed with mangrove swamps.
 For their livelihood the people depend on a system of shifting agriculture and marine fishing.
 ‘Important dietary supplements are provided by hunting, focused on feral pigs, birds and marsupials in the rainforest, and by gathering shellfish from the reefs and mangroves, as well as nuts, fruits and leafy greens from garden fallows and forests’ (p.42).
 The main zones of local environmental classification are shown in Figure 2.
-They represent the puava or ancestral territories of a kinship group (butubutu) to which Marovo people belong.
-Puava has both a restricted sense, ‘soil, ground’ and a general one, the latter encompassing the total ancestral estate, reaching ‘from the peaks and ridges of the mainland upper mountains to the open sea outside the barrier reef’ (p.137).
+They represent the _puava_ or ancestral territories of a kinship group (_butubutu_) to which Marovo people belong. _Puava_ has both a restricted sense, ‘soil, ground’ and a general one, the latter encompassing the total ancestral estate, reaching ‘from the peaks and ridges of the mainland upper mountains to the open sea outside the barrier reef’ (p.137).

 Figure 2: Marovo coastal profile (reproduced from [Hviding 1996](../references.md#source-Hviding1996):138 with the permission of the University of Hawai’i Press)